Master the CAGED chord shapes in 8 steps

-The incredible CAGED system is the best way to organize the guitar fret board.
-Not only does it sort out all chords, you can also expand on this and build all arpeggios and modes as well.
+The incredible CAGED system is the best way to organize the guitar fretboard.
+Not only does it sort out all chords, but you can also expand on this and build all arpeggios and modes as well.

 Open position chords – Step 1

-There are ten available, you probably know eight of them already, so this step will be completed soon.
+There are ten available, you probably know eight of them already, so this step will be completed quickly.

 Barre chords – Step 2

-Let’s take the ten open position chords and turn them into barre chord shapes.
+Let’s take the ten open-position chords and turn them into barre chords shapes.
+Again, you must be able to visualize them, some are impossible to play!

 Connect barre chords – Step 3

-This step is the first real test, when you can connect all barre chord shapes, you can move on.
+This step is the first real test, when you can connect all barre chord shapes, you can move on to the next step.

 Extend barre chords – Step 4

-Let’s extend all our CAGED barre chords to min7, maj7, dom7 and the awkward min7b5.
+Let’s extend all CAGED barre chords to min7, maj7, dom7, and the awkward min7b5.
+These are all possible to play!

-Videos demonstrate this at the same time as we climb up through all shapes, just like you did in step 3.
+Videos demonstrate how to play this at the same time as we climb up through all shapes, just like you did in step 3.

 Extended chords closest possible shape – Step 5